AlirezaDolatnezhad/Intern-Issues/.github/ISSUE_TEMPLATE/software-02-clean-code.md

             1. `[ANSWER 02]`
             1. `[ANSWER 03]`
     -   [ ] Visit the mentioned links in the doc and read the article individually
-    -   [ ] Think about the questions and discuss your answers with your teammate
+    -   [ ] Now that you have read the articles, answer the questions:
         -   [ ] Write your answers to question 1:
             1. `[ANSWER 01]`
             1. `[ANSWER 02]`